Patrick J. Michaels

 - Special Graduate Committee on Ecological Climatology (1979).

-Patrick Michaels is a professor at the University of Virginia.
-He is also the founder of a consulting firm titled New Hope Environmental Services.
-Michaels describes (PDF) the firm's purpose as to "publicize findings on climate change and scientific and social perspectives that may not otherwise appear in the popular literature or media.
-This entails both response research and public commentary."
+He was the founder of a consulting firm titled New Hope Environmental Services.
+Michaels described (PDF) the firm's purpose as to “publicize findings on climate change and scientific and social perspectives that may not otherwise appear in the popular literature or media.
+This entails both response research and public commentary.”

-New Hope Environmental Services also runs a climate change blog titled The World Climate Report which is edited by Patrick Michaels and funded by coal group Western Fuels Association.
+New Hope Environmental Services also ran a climate change bulletin titled The World Climate Report which was edited by Patrick Michaels and funded by coal group Western Fuels Association.

-Michaels has also admitted that "40 percent" of his funding comes from the oil industry.
+Michaels once estimated that “40 percent” of his funding comes from the oil industry.

 Stance on Climate Change

 “It's hardly news that human beings have had a hand in the planetary warming that began more than 30 years ago.
 For nearly a century, scientists have known that increasing atmospheric carbon dioxide would eventually result in warming that was most pronounced in winter, especially on winter's coldest days, and a cooling of the stratosphere.
 All of these have been observed… .

 “… the best policy is to live with some modest climate change now and encourage economic development, which will generate the capital necessary for investment in the more efficient technologies of the future.”

 April 27, 2015

 Patrick Michaels published a piece in the National Review one day prior to a meeting between Pope Francis and the Secretary-General at the Vatican to dicuss climate change.
 Michaels writes: